aburenko/aburenko/README.md

 ### Hello travelers!

-I am almost a Data Science graduate, a computer scientist with around 5 years of industry work experience and a passion for automated systems and data!
+I am almost a computer scientist with a **data science degree**, around **5 years of industry work experience**, and a **passion for automated systems and data**!

-This is my private repo, which I normally use for private projects and research but here are a couple of interesting public projects I have linked for you:
+This is my private repo, which I normally use for private projects and research but here are a couple of **interesting public projects** I have linked for you:

 | Project                         | Why is it cool?                                                                                         |
 |---------------------------------|-----------------------------------------------------------------------------------------------------|